At Home with Surrealism

 Architecture of Dreams, showing at Eugene Contemporary Art’s ANTI-AESTHETIC gallery on 8th Avenue through Aug.
-21, features seven women artists: Vicki Drohn Amorose, Jill R. Baker, Noelle Herceg, Tallmadge Doyle, Wendy Heldmann, Mary Evans and Leah Howell.
+21, features seven women artists: Vicki Krohn Amorose, Jill R. Baker, Noelle Herceg, Tallmadge Doyle, Wendy Heldmann, Mary Evans and Leah Howell.

 Considering the history of surrealism that permeated texts while I was going to school in the nineties, and the re-examination of that male-centric group by postmodern historians, putting up an all-female show at ANTI-AESTHETIC seems significant.